Ty-Shon Alexander: Virtus Bologna (2021–2022)

 In September 2021, Alexander signed a two-year deal with Virtus Bologna of the Italian Lega Basket Serie A (LBA).
 On 21 September, the team won its second Supercup, defeating Olimpia Milano 90–84.
 However, on 15 February 2022, Alexander and the club agreed on ending the contract.

 Pallacanestro Trieste (2022)

 On 15 February 2022, Alexander was signed by Pallacanestro Trieste, another team of LBA.

 Greensboro Swarm (2022–2023)

 Alexander joined the Charlotte Hornets for the 2022 NBA Summer League.
 He later joined the Greensboro Swarm training camp roster.
 On November 4, 2022, he was named to the opening night roster.

-Delaware Blue Coats (2023–present)
+Delaware Blue Coats (2023)

-On February 24, 2023, Alexander was traded to the Delaware Blue Coats.
+On February 24, 2023, Alexander was traded to the Delaware Blue Coats, and eventually helped the team win the NBA G League title.

+Koroivos (2023–2024)

+On November 22, 2023, he joined Koroivos of the Greek A2 Elite League.
+He went on to average 17.5 points per game, being one of the best players in the league.

+Panionios (2024)

+On June 26, 2024, he joined Panionios of the Greek Basket League.
+He left the team without appearing in a single game for them.

+Keflavík (2024–2025)

+On November 13, 2024, Alexander signed with Keflavík of the Icelandic Úrvalsdeild karla.
+During the regular season, he averaged 20.5 points, 4.9 rebounds and 4.5 assists.
+On 27 March 2025, he scored a season high 38 points in Keflavík's 119–114 win against Þór Þorlákshöfn in the last game of the regular season, securing the final berth in the playoffs.
+In the playoffs, he averaged 18.3 points, 3.7 rebounds and 7.0 assists in Keflavík's 0–3 first round loss against Tindastóll.

 National team career

 In the summer of 2019, Alexander was a part of the United States National team who competed at the Pan American Games in Peru.
 The team won bronze.